 To enter the exhibition from the noise of the street filled with blunt and aggressive visual messages and be confronted with quietness, subtlety and sophistication of Susan Barron's books is an overwhelming experience.
 No new techniques or materials flaunted here.
 What is remarkable is the perfection of execution, underlined by the quality which manifests the utmost refinement and craftsmanship.
 Going through LABYRINTH OF TIME like a meditation is an intimate, engaging and uplifting experience.
 We are enticed into the realm of mystery and magic, into a world we do not want to leave.
 This is a unique experience in contemporary art.

-R ejecting a modern mind-set that valorizes the large, the garish, the obvious, Barron's work looks instead at the diminutive, the hidden, the fragmentary, work that is best described as a kind of contemporary medievalism.
+R ejecting a modern mind-set that valorizes the large, the garish, and the obvious, Barron's work looks instead at the diminutive, the hidden, the fragmentary, work that is best described as a kind of contemporary medievalism.
 Exhibits are presented in a timed, slideshow format.
-To stop the presentation at any time, click on the clock timer in the upper right corner; to re-start, click on the timer again.
+To stop the presentation at any time, click on the Stop button in the lower right-hand corner; to re-start, click the Start button.

 Susan Barron's bookworks are worthy of our undiv-ided attention and study.
 Here are talismans that in-habit a quasimagical frontier between genres, where words, pictures and all sorts of materials are dissociated from their ordinary contexts and recombined.
 In the startling and sometimes unsettling works ...
 Barron explores lang-uage and its relationship to music, to image and to the natural world.
 Taken as a whole, Susan Barron's oeuvre may be construed as an iconography of time, universal in scope and conception and entirely lacking in sentimen-tality.
 Moreover, the individual pieces, whether delicate and intimate or powerful and intense, serve to halt its passage, release its pressure, and rend its fabric, allowing tantalizing glimpses from various perspectives into what we might call time’s primordial harmonic.